shashankms-dev/unbounded-integer-c/README.md

 # unbounded-integer
-C data type and functions for arbitrary size integer
+C data structure for arbitrary size integer

+Stores the number in chunks of u64s, i.e. 20 digit chunks when represented in decimal notation.